 If you decide not to have a representative, two members of the Doping Control Personnel will be present throughout the testing process.

-When you provide the sample you will be observed by one DCO or Witnessing Chaperone.
+When you provide the sample you will be observed by one Doping Control Officer (DCO) or Witnessing Chaperone.
 This DCO will be observed by another member of the Doping Control Team (a Second Observer) and your representative (if you have requested one).
 You will not be directly observed by the Second Observer or your representative unless you request them to do so.

 Before giving the sample the athlete will be asked to either wear gloves or wash and dry their hands.

 The athlete will be asked to remove enough clothing so that the DCO can directly observe the passing of the urine from the body into the collection vessel.
 This is necessary to avoid any possibility or suggestion of manipulation.